-The amount of exercise you get can correlate with the extent of your acne.
-Hormonal acne depends not only on the level of your sex hormones but also on the presence of stress hormone, cortisol.
-The higher is the level of cortisol, the more severe are acne outbreaks.
+The amount of exercise we get can correlate with the extent of our acne.
+Hormonal acne depends not only on the level of our sex hormones but also on the presence of the stress hormone, cortisol.
+The higher the level of cortisol, the more severe our acne outbreaks.

-Moderate physical exercise such as hiking, running or yoga reduces the amount of stress hormones.
+Moderate physical exercise such as hiking, running or yoga reduces the level of stress hormones in our body.

-Just don't forget that any excise should be followed by a shower and proper skin care routine.
+Just don't forget that any exercise should be followed by a shower to remove sweat and a proper skincare routine.

-There are some data that metal zinc fights all three main components of acne formation.
-Zinc reduces sebum production that is the first step in acne formation.
-It also alleviates inflammation that leads to severe acne.
-Finally, it works as an antibacterial agent that inhibits propionibacteria growth.
+Zinc helps to reduce sebum production and alleviates inflammation that leads to severe acne.
+It also works as an antibacterial agent that inhibits propionibacteria growth.

-The side effects of a high concentration of zinc as a result of combining pills and topical remedies is a copper deficiency, so it is essential not to exceed the prescribed amount of zinc in all preparations combined.
+The possible side effect of a high concentration of zinc as a result of combining supplements and topical remedies is a copper deficiency.
+So it’s essential that you don’t exceed the daily recommended amount of zinc.

-Selenium is another metal, rarer than zinc that reduces skin inflammation.
-Selenium is often sold as a complex with zinc-containing compounds and vitamin E. Because the amount of selenium required to fulfill daily requirement is small, selenium supplements shouldn't have any side effects.
+Selenium is another nutrient that reduces skin inflammation.
+Selenium is often sold as a vitamin complex along with zinc and vitamin E. Because we only need selenium in micro amounts, selenium supplements shouldn't have any side effects.

-Several vitamins, mostly involved in the normal functioning of immune systems used to reduce hormonal acne:
+Several vitamins, mostly involved in the normal functioning of the immune system that can help to treat hormonal acne include:

-Vitamin A is involved in the maintenance of a healthy immune system as well as skin cells regeneration;
+- Vitamin A - involved in the maintenance of a healthy immune system as well as skin cells regeneration

 While omega-3 fatty acids found in oily fish such as mackerel and krill are not ‘classical' vitamins, they are shown to strengthen skin and nails.
 Omega-3 fatty acids also help to maintain healthy hormonal levels that are especially important in hormonal acne treatment.